-As of Monday, March 16, all unpaid student placements in clinical areas (i.e. nursing, health discipline and medical office administration students) were paused.
+As of Monday, March 16, all unpaid student placements in clinical areas (i.e. nursing, health discipline and medical office administration students) were paused until July 6.
+July 6 is the beginning of Phase 1 of the re-integration of students.